camizulub/Technical-Assessment/README.md

-# LLM Engineer Technical Assessment: Financial Trading Intelligence

-## Overview
-This technical assessment evaluates your ability to build an LLM-powered trading intelligence system using a real-world cryptocurrency dataset.
-You'll demonstrate expertise in implementing various components of an advanced LLM system for financial trading decision-making.

-## Dataset Description
-The dataset (`gold.csv`) contains the following columns:
-- `datetime`: Timestamp of the trading data
-- `close`: Bitcoin closing price
-- `mvrv_btc_momentum`: Market Value to Realized Value momentum
-- `spot_volume_daily_sum`: Daily trading volume
-- `Signal`: Binary trading signal (1 or -1)
-- `summary`: News summary
-- `next_news_prediction`: Predicted future news
-- `sentiment`: Sentiment label (Fear, Greed, etc.)
-- `index`: Sentiment score (numeric)
-- `key_factors`: Key market factors affecting prices
-- `dominant_emotions`: Major emotions in the market
-- `dominant_sentiment`: Primary sentiment classification
-- `intensity`: Sentiment intensity (1-10)
-- `psychology_explanation`: Analysis of market psychology

-## Tasks

-### Task 1: RAG System Implementation
-Design and implement a Retrieval-Augmented Generation system that:
-- Creates embeddings for historical market data and news
-- Builds a knowledge base of market patterns and trading scenarios
-- Implements a retrieval mechanism to find relevant historical parallels
-- Integrates retrieved context into the LLM's decision-making process

-### Task 2: Hallucination Reduction
-Implement techniques to reduce hallucinations in the system by:
-- Creating a factual grounding mechanism using historical data
-- Implementing confidence scoring for predictions
-- Designing guardrails to prevent extreme predictions
-- Measuring and minimizing hallucination rates

-### Task 3: Experimentation & Optimization
-Design an experimentation framework that:
-- Tests different prompt structures
-- Evaluates various RAG retrieval mechanisms
-- Compares different LLM models for trading decisions
-- Implements a systematic approach to prompt engineering

-## Deliverables
-- Python implementation of the RAG system
-- LLM trading workflow implementation with chain-of-thought reasoning
-- Backtesting framework and evaluation metrics
-- Documentation of hallucination reduction techniques
-- Experimentation results and optimization findings

-## Evaluation Criteria
-- Code quality and organization
-- Effectiveness of the RAG implementation
-- Quality of trading decisions and reasoning
-- Robustness of hallucination reduction techniques
-- Thoroughness of experimentation and optimization

-## Bonus Points
-- Fine-tuning of a specialized model for financial sentiment analysis
+LLM Engineer Technical Assessment: Financial Trading Intelligence 📍 Overview
+This assessment evaluates your ability to build a hybrid AI system that leverages LLMs for financial decision-making in algorithmic trading.
+You will use a structured crypto dataset (gold.csv) to implement trading logic, evaluate model behavior, and improve system performance based on rigorous analysis.

+The goal is to demonstrate your practical skills in LLM orchestration, time series integration, prompt engineering, and model evaluation, with a strong focus on clarity, reliability, and innovation.

+📊 Dataset Description
+The gold.csv dataset includes structured trading signals and unstructured market sentiment data.
+Columns:

+Column	Description
+datetime	Timestamp
+close	BTC closing price
+mvrv_btc_momentum	MVRV momentum indicator spot_volume_daily_sum	Daily trading volume
+Signal	Ground truth signal (-1 or 1) summary	News summary at that time next_news_prediction	Predicted news narrative sentiment	Market sentiment label (Fear, Greed, etc.) index	Sentiment index score (numeric) key_factors	Drivers behind market movements dominant_emotions	Emotional context of the market dominant_sentiment	Main sentiment class intensity	Sentiment intensity score (1–10) psychology_explanation	Narrative explaining market psychology

+✅ Tasks
+📌 Task 1: Baseline Trading System
+Objective:
+Develop an LLM-driven trading algorithm that generates a decision signal ∈ (-1, 1) for each row in the dataset.

+Requirements:

+The output must be based on the available data without look-ahead bias.

+Use LLMs (e.g. GPT-based, Claude, Mistral) for generating trading logic from text fields, optionally combined with structured features (hybrid architecture encouraged).

+Integrate embedding models and retrieval-based reasoning if applicable.

+Explain your architecture clearly.

+Deliverables (in /task_1_baseline/):

+A Jupyter Notebook (baseline_strategy.ipynb) that:

+Loads the data

+Defines your model pipeline

+Produces decision outputs

+Includes commentary on your design decisions

+📌 Task 2: Evaluation Framework
+Objective:
+Evaluate your trading model's performance using the provided Backtester class and define a framework to systematically assess model decisions and behaviors.

+Requirements:

+Use the Backtester to simulate PnL and draw performance metrics.

+Build an evaluation report that includes:

+Win rate, Sharpe ratio, drawdown, and signal quality

+Qualitative and quantitative model reasoning analysis

+Identify promising improvement directions (e.g., prompt tuning, memory context, model grounding).

+Deliverables (in /task_2_evaluation/):

+A Jupyter Notebook (evaluation_report.ipynb) that:

+Runs the backtester

+Includes visualizations of performance (e.g., equity curve)

+Breaks down LLM-generated reasoning errors or hallucinations

+Proposes at least two improvement directions for Task 3

+📌 Task 3: Experimentation & Optimization
+Objective:
+Based on your findings from Task 2, implement two targeted improvements and measure their impact.

+Examples of valid improvements:

+Refined prompt engineering for better financial reasoning

+Retrieval-Augmented Generation using similar past cases

+Confidence scoring or hallucination filtering

+Using different LLMs or fine-tuned models

+Better input feature engineering

+Deliverables (in /task_3_experimentation/):

+A Jupyter Notebook (experiments_and_results.ipynb) showing:

+Your two chosen improvements

+Comparative performance metrics

+Commentary on what worked and what didn’t

+Final recommendations

+📦 Submission Instructions
+Submit a GitHub repository structured as follows:

+pgsql
+Copiar
+Editar
+repo/
+│
+├── task_1_baseline/
+│   └── baseline_strategy.ipynb
+│
+├── task_2_evaluation/
+│   └── evaluation_report.ipynb
+│
+├── task_3_experimentation/
+│   └── experiments_and_results.ipynb
+│
+└── README.md  ← Explain how to run your notebooks and dependencies
+Note: Use mock LLM outputs or OpenAI API calls as appropriate (mention cost constraints if applicable).
+You may simulate inference when needed for reproducibility.

+🧪 Evaluation Criteria
+Area	What We’re Looking For
+Code Quality	Modular, documented, reproducible code LLM System Design	Clear and creative use of LLMs and hybrid models Backtest Results	Evidence of reasonable strategy performance and generalization Evaluation Insight	Depth of insight into model decisions, hallucinations, and performance tradeoffs Experimentation Rigor	Logical follow-through on improvements, with thoughtful results interpretation Communication & Clarity	Clean, well-documented notebooks showing your reasoning and results

+🌟 Bonus Points
+Fine-tuning or retrieval pipelines using tools like LangGraph, LlamaIndex, or CrewAI

+Use of vector databases, streaming retrieval, or context compression

+A lightweight dashboard (e.g., Streamlit or Gradio) to visualize model decisions

+Financial sentiment classifier training or scoring extension